apache/lucenenet/src/Lucene.Net.Join/package.md

   `fromQuery`:  The query executed to collect the from terms.
 This is usually the user specified query.
   `multipleValuesPerDocument`:  Whether the fromField contains more than one value per document `scoreMode`:  Defines how scores are translated to the other join side.
-If you don't care about scoring use [](xref:Lucene.Net.Search.Join.ScoreMode.None) mode.
+If you don't care about scoring use [#None](xref:Lucene.Net.Search.Join.ScoreMode) mode.
 This will disable scoring and is therefore more efficient (requires less memory and is faster).
   `toField`: The to field to join to

  Basically the query-time joining is accessible from one static method.
 The user of this method supplies the method with the described input and a `IndexSearcher` where the from terms need to be collected from.
 The returned query can be executed with the same `IndexSearcher`, but also with another `IndexSearcher`.
-Example usage of the [](xref:Lucene.Net.Search.Join.JoinUtil.CreateJoinQuery(String, boolean, String, Lucene.Net.Search.Query, Lucene.Net.Search.IndexSearcher, Lucene.Net.Search.Join.ScoreMode) JoinUtil.CreateJoinQuery()) :
+Example usage of the [JoinUtil.createJoinQuery](xref:Lucene.Net.Search.Join.JoinUtil#methods) :

       String fromField = "from"; // Name of the from field boolean multipleValuesPerDocument = false; // Set only yo true in the case when your fromField has multiple values per document in your index